Jump to Section

 Recognizing Opiate Addiction

 Do you suspect that someone you love is addicted to opiates such as heroin or prescription painkillers?
-If you suspect addiction, call our helpline toll-free at 800-836-4134 to speak with a treatment specialist that can assist you in finding and choosing a recovery program.
+If you suspect addiction, call our helpline toll-free at 800-836-4134 Who Answers? to speak with a treatment specialist that can assist you in finding and choosing a recovery program.
 If you’re not sure how to recognize opiate addiction, consider the following signs:

 - Heavy limbs that seem to drag or hang